 You head to the store to purchase the almonds called for in your recipe, but when you arrive, you realize that buying almonds isn't as simple as grabbing a bag off the shelf.
 You face a multitude of almond choices, including blanched and unblanched almonds.
-Your recipe should have specified which type, but if you neglected to write down those specifics, formulate a plan for the almonds when you begin to cook.
+Your recipe should have specified which type to use, but you can always blanch your own if necessary.

 Almonds grow in a shell that leaves a residue of skin on the outside of the meat.
 When the skin is removed, in a process called blanching, the result is a skinless, white almond.
 Don't confuse blanched almonds with natural almonds.
 Natural almonds are those that have not been roasted or salted, but still have the skin.

 Blanch almonds by immersing the nuts in boiling water and then rubbing off the skin.
 You can do this at home, by placing the nuts in a bowl and pouring hot water over them.
 After they sit for several minutes and the water cools, slip off the skins.
 They will probably be too waterlogged to use in a recipe immediately, so you'll have to first toast them in a 350-degree Fahrenheit oven for 2 to 3 minutes, or until golden.
 If you aren't planning on using them immediately, let them dry on their own.

 Using Your Almonds